destbreso/cheatset/nestjs-ddd.md

 * Rules for validating data, including things like data formats, ranges of values, and relationships between entities.
 * Rules for managing customers, including things like customer registration, account management, and loyalty programs.

-In the context of domain-driven design, business logic is typically implemented within domain entities and aggregates.
+In the context of DDD, business logic is typically implemented within domain entities and aggregates.
 These entities and aggregates encapsulate both data and behavior, and are responsible for enforcing the rules and processes that define the business or industry.

 By implementing business logic within domain entities and aggregates, software developers can create systems that are more closely aligned with the needs and requirements of the business or industry.
 This can help to ensure that the system operates in a way that is consistent with the business or industry, and that it is more adaptable to changing needs and requirements over time.

 ## Application services (Use Cases)

-Application services are a key concept in software architecture, particularly in the context of domain-driven design (DDD).
+Application services are a key concept in software architecture, particularly in the context of DDD.
 They are responsible for coordinating the flow of data and behavior between the user interface, domain, and infrastructure layers of a software system.

 At a high level, application services are responsible for implementing the use cases of a software system.
 They receive requests from the user interface layer, use the domain layer to perform the necessary business logic, and return a response to the user interface layer.